Knuxfan24/KnuxLib/Supported_Formats.md

 A list of file formats fully supported by KnuxLib, organised by engine.
 Formats listed here are supported by the KnuxTools project.

-## Alchemy Engine

-Known games:

-- Crash Nitro Kart (PS2, GCN, Xbox)

-Supported formats:

-- [Assets Container (.gfc/gob)](KnuxLib/Engines/Alchemy/AssetsContainer.cs) reading and data extraction.

-> **Note**
-> Has an unknown chunk of data.

-Notes:

-- Definitely used by other Vicarious Visions games, but I have yet to obtain and look at them myself.

 ## CarZ Engine

 Known games: